-- Sublist View of Transactions: Each transaction has more records/data attached to it (like customer payment, invoices, credit memos, journal entries, etc.).
-Expand the transaction record in the dashboard to see this data.
+- Sublist View of Transactions: Each transaction has more records/data attached to it (like customer payments, invoices, credit memos, journal entries, etc.).
+You can expand the transaction record in the dashboard to see this data.

 For more details on the fields that can be edited and remembering aliases, see Cash Application Manager | August 2018 (version 3.0.0).